k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 [Click for more information about Creating a New Project.](/articles/04_fabric_studio/05_creating_a_new_project.md)

-Click the K2View icon on the top left corner of the Studio to restore, move, size, minimize, maximize or close the Fabric Studio.
+Click the K2View icon on the top left corner of the Studio in order to restore, move, change size, minimize, maximize or close the Fabric Studio.

 The Start Page can be reopened, even after it is closed, by using the *Tools* actions.

-Once a project is opened, the debug panel appears on the upper left of the window, and the activity toolbar appears along the left side of the window.
+Once a project is opened, the debug panel appears on the upper left side of the window, and the activity toolbar appears along the left side of the window.